How Long Does It Take to Earn an Online Master's Degree?

-- Posted on: June 8, 2015
+- Posted on: December 17, 2019

-Read on for pros and cons of common program options, along with the amount of time you can expect to work toward graduation:
+Read on for the pros and cons of common program options, along with the amount of time you can expect to work toward graduation:

 Traditional, Full-time Programs

-This path usually comes with trade-offs since most classes are offered during the day, leaving less time for a full-time career.
-The length of traditional, full-time program is one to two years.
+Attending a full-time graduate program at a traditional campus can offer access to residential living and the ability to meet classroom peers and faculty face-to-face.
+This path usually comes with compromises since most classes are offered during the day, leaving less time for a full-time career.
+The length of a traditional, full-time master's program is typically two years.

 Part-time Evening And Weekend Programs